 Is your Hobby Profitable?

-Many hobbies and crafts can and do translate extremely well to online ecommerce stores.
-Your own ecommerce site will enable a more diverse client base and a wider platform from which to sell your products – effectively, a 24 hour market-place for consumers worldwide!
+Many hobbies and crafts can and do translate extremely well to online eCommerce stores.
+Your own e-commerce site will facilitate the dream to create website online which in turn will diversify client base and build a wider platform from which to sell your products – effectively, a 24-hour market-place for consumers worldwide!
 This will be your job so you must treat it as such and give it the attention it deserves.

 Explore growth and evolve with your business – in addition to an online store how could you also add value to your business?
 For example with jewelry or card making – could you run workshops or classes demonstrating how to create these products?
 This could be in person or even as a youtube clip or presentation that could be emailed to potential customers.

 Here are some of the most popular hobbies we’ve found which could well become your next venture!